 10. PCOS Can Make You Really Tired and Exhausted

 Always tired and exhausted?
-Fatigue is another common symptom of PCOS, thanks to the underlying low-grade chronic inflammation in the body.
+One surprising PCOS fact is that fatigue is another common symptom of this condition.
+The underlying low-grade chronic inflammation in the body is to be blamed for fatigue.
 Also, if you notice that you are suddenly very tired just before your period, and have severe PMS symptoms like bloating, breast tenderness and abdominal pains, you could have PCOS.
 Thankfully, a healthy PCOS diet along with Omega 3 supplements that fight inflammation can be really helpful to treat PCOS fatigue.

 11. PCOS Affects Your Mental Health Too